RajeshKalidandi/EsportsManager/README.md

 ## Target Market
 Growing esports industry seeking professional management and analytics solutions.

-## Environment Setup
+## Environment Setup (Updated)

 This project uses environment variables to manage sensitive information.
 To set up your local environment:

 1. Copy the `.env.example` file to a new file named `.env` in the root directory.
-2. Replace the placeholder values in `.env` with your actual Firebase configuration.
+2. Replace the placeholder values in `.env` with your actual Firebase and MongoDB Atlas configuration.
 3. Never commit your `.env` file to the repository.

 For deployment, ensure you set up these environment variables in your hosting platform.